Azure/cortana-intelligence-personalization-data-science-playbook/Personalized_Offers_from_Classifiers_Use_Case.md

 ## Background on Example Retailer: Contoso Mart

 Contoso Mart is a fictitious online retailer that has approved a selection of 25 offers for all users.
 After experimenting with methods to highlight these offers, Contoso Mart has found that users prefer to see only one offer displayed on a web page at a time.
 Contoso Mart hopes to improve the offer clickthrough rate by displaying the offer deemed most appealing for each user based on both recent and longterm browsing history.
 Since the offers are relatively consistent with time and few in number, Contoso Mart's records on user interactions with each offer are dense and well-suited for training a multiclass classifier.
-Contoso Mart's development experience will be highlighted in each section of this use case.
+Contoso Mart's personalized offer development experience will be highlighted in each section of this use case.

 ## Outline
 - [Data Acquisition](#Data-Acquisition)